Bilol03/Bilol03/README.md

 ## 🎯 About Me
 👨‍💻 Started my IT journey in 2022

-🎓 Studied AI and Big Data at Woosong University
+🎓 Studied AI and Big Data at Woosong University for 3 semesters

 🚀 Passionate about backend development and TypeScript

 🛠 Currently working with Node.js, NestJS, PostgreSQL, and Prisma

-## 📚 What I'm Currently Learning
-Advanced TypeScript Concepts

-NestJS Framework & Best Practices

-Microservices Architecture

-Clean Code Principles

 ## 🏗 My Projects
 🔥 Multi-tenant Chatbot System — with full Role-Based Access Control (RBAC)